 Service during the War

-This unit does not seem to have taken part in the successive Russian campaigns in East Prussia, Brandenburg and Silesia.
-It probably remained in Ukraine for the entire conflict.
+In 1756, 1,000 men of each of these three regiments were mobilized.
+However, they do not seem to have taken part in the successive Russian campaigns in East Prussia, Brandenburg and Silesia.
+They probably remained in Ukraine for the entire conflict.

 |Illustrations of Cossacks|